National Széchényi Library: Books

 The library's Incunabulum Collection consists of 1,800 books printed before 1500; notable items include a fragment of the Gutenberg Bible and the Chronica Hungarorum-the first book printed in Hungary.
 Its Antiqua Collection holds 13,000 items from the 16th century, including a first edition of Nostradamus' The Prophecies.
 The Old Hungarian Library is a collection of 8,500 old Hungarian books including the Vizsoly Bible, the first complete Bible printed in Hungarian.
 The Apponyi Collection is a collection of over 3,000 Hungarian-related items donated by Count Albert Apponyi in 1924.
 One of its most notable items is the Tabula Hungariae, the earliest surviving printed map of Hungary.
 Other collections include the Leaflet Collection; Old Cyrillica Collection, mostly consisting of liturgical books written in Romanian Cyrillic, Early Printed Books Archive, and the History of Binding Collection.

 Periodicals

 With the influx of periodicals in the 19th century, József Szinnyei Sr. established the National Newspaper Library in 1884.
 The library has about 250,000 volumes of periodicals.
 Of the Hungarian and international newspaper collection, almost 75 percent of its items are the only surviving copies.
 Notable items include the Nova Posoniensia, the first regular newspaper in Hungary, and the Journal des Sçavans, the earliest academic journal in Europe.

+Part of the collection is available in the library's digital archives.
+In 2026, Széchényi Library added 6.5 million pages to its Electronic Periodicals Archive (EPA).